NativeScript/docs/content/guide/data-binding.md

 }
 ```

 - **Two-way data binding** - The data flows from the Model to the UI and vice versa.
-A typical example is a `TextField` that reads its value from Model, and also changes the Model based on user input.
+A typical example is a `TextField` that reads its value from a Model, and also changes the Model based on user input.

 ```xml
 <TextField text="{{ name }}"/>